SEO 12 min read

 SEO remains an important element in increasing your business’ ROI.
-It can help you maximize your resources while generating more traffic into your site.
-With that said, it is essential to have a dedicated agency that provides data-driven and quality SEO service to help your business performance.
+It can help you maximize your resources while generating more traffic to your website.

-In this article, we will be focusing on On-Page SEO, which deals with technical SEO and your website’s content.
-From several SEO statistics compiled by Hubspot, it shows that 70 to 80% of search engine users focus on organic results, and organic SEO is deemed 5.66 times better compared to paid search ads.
-We can see that SEO has a significant impact on a customer’s buying cycle, and if your SEO is right, you build the credibility of your brand.
+Using several marketing statistics compiled by Hubspot, it shows that 70 to 80% of search engine users focus on organic results, and organic SEO is deemed 5.66 times better compared to paid search ads.
+Looks like it's all bout organic these days, huh?

-Want to know more?
+Want to know more about on-page SEO?
 Here’s your On-Page SEO Checklist to optimize your website this 2020:

 - Use descriptive and SEO-friendly URLs.